quantummaid/eventmaid/README.md

 ### Use case invocation
 In [qcec](#qcec) we have seen, how to use messaging in the scope of a single use case.
 But invoking use cases using messaging provides the same benefits: low coupling and high extensibility.
-MessageMaid provides several concepts to ease the configuration of the application's use case invocation.
+EventMaid provides several concepts to ease the configuration of the application's use case invocation.

 #### UseCaseBus